-In 1066, he became the king of England after defeating the Saxon King Harold at the Battle of Hastings.
+In 1066, he became King of England after defeating the Saxon King Harold at the Battle of Hastings.
 After this, he was also known as William the Conqueror.

 He knew that the key to controlling England was to control London.

-He ordered the building of a great stone fortress in London.
+He ordered a great stone fortress to be built in London, now known as the White Tower at the Tower of London.
 It took 25 years to complete.